integrated-frustration/integrated-frustration.github.io/projects/drone/_posts/2021-07-16-choosing-hardware.md

 ### Choose your flight controller

 This varies based on your chosen optimization.
 In our case, we wanted a hybrid that can perform all the requirements mentioned above, to maximize our learning experience.
 So, we used the Navio2 with a Raspberry Pi 4.
 Another common build is for racing where the primary focus is to select a lightweight FCU.
-Once you have selected a FCU note down its weight.
+Once you have selected a FCU, note down its weight and proceed to the next step.

 ### Select motors, LIPOs, ESCs and propellers